JGeek00/fuel-stations-spain-api/README.md

 Data source: [Spanish government public API](https://datos.gob.es/es/catalogo/e05068001-precio-de-carburantes-en-las-gasolineras-espanolas) | [Endpoints list](https://sedeaplicaciones.minetur.gob.es/ServiciosRESTCarburantes/PreciosCarburantes/help)

+## Import historic data
+This API doesn't import the historic data from the public API on start, like it's done with the current data.
+Instead, you have to fetch that data previously, and then import it to the PostgreSQL database.
+I have created a [tool](https://github.com/JGeek00/historic-fuel-stations-fetcher) to fetch the historic data from the public API and then import it to the persistent database.
+Follow the instructions on that repository to fetch the data and import to the database.

 ## Endpoints
 #### `GET /service-stations`
 This endpoint returns all the information about the service stations.
 This endpoint has different operation modes: